-Patients suffering from misaligned teeth suffer from jaw pain as well as discomfort caused by stiffness of the muscles.
-The pain or stiffness may be coupled by persistent clicking noise in your ear as you chew.
+Patients suffering from misaligned teeth suffer from jaw pain and discomfort caused by stiffness of the muscles.
+The pain or stiffness may be coupled with a persistent clicking noise in your ear as you chew.

 Difficulty in breathing

-A patient with TMJ experiences unwarranted mouth breathing even when he or she has a clear nose.
+A patient with TMJ experiences unwarranted mouth breathing even when they have a clear nose.